You are here : At Home > My Water > Water resources > East

 *The long term average (LTA) has been calculated statistically, using the long term data record for this hydrograph.
 The respective drought zones are used as operational triggers, and have been derived using the LTA.

-Rainfall in our East region was above average in October at 242% of the Long Term Average (LTA).
-Over the last three months (August to October), our East region has received above average rainfall (171% of the LTA).
-As a result, soil moisture deficit (SMD) remains below average and continues to decline, meaning rainfall contribution to groundwater recharge is greater than average.
+Rainfall in our East region was above average in May at 118% of the Long Term Average (LTA).
+Over the last three months (March to May inclusive), our East region has received above average rainfall (144% of the LTA) and effective precipitation (168% of the LTA).
+As a result, soils remain wetter than average, meaning any forthcoming rainfall will provide a greater contribution to groundwater recharge.

 Please refer to our Drought Plan for what this means for us and our customers.